RequestNetwork/requestNetwork/packages/docs/docs/guides/7-protocol/0-intro.md

 The Request Protocol is the core of Request.
 It's the bottom layer that defines and handles the data of a request and persist them to a distributed ledger to make Request open, trustless, secure and resilient.

-This document is aimed to help you to understand how the protocol is structured, how it works and how it meets its requirements.
+This section is aimed at helping you understand how the protocol is structured, how it works and how it meets its requirements.
+It is particularly useful if you want to propose changes or implement it yourself.

 # Overview